asyml/texar-pytorch/README.md

 ### Key Features
 * **Versatility**.
 Texar contains a wide range of modules and functionalities for composing arbitrary model architectures and implementing various learning algorithms, as well as for data processing, evaluation, prediction, etc.
 * **Modularity**.
-Texar decomposes diverse complex machine learning models/algorithms into a set of highly-reusable modules.
+Texar decomposes diverse, complex machine learning models and algorithms into a set of highly-reusable modules.
 In particular, model **architecture, losses, and learning processes** are fully decomposed.
-Users can construct their own models at a high conceptual level just like assembling building blocks.
-It is convenient to plug-ins or swap-out modules, and configure rich options of each module.
-For example, switching between maximum likelihood learning and reinforcement learning involves only changing several lines of code.
+Users can construct their own models at a high conceptual level, just like assembling building blocks.
+It is convenient to plug in or swap out modules, and configure rich options for each module.
+For example, switching between maximum-likelihood learning and reinforcement learning involves only changing several lines of code.
 * **Extensibility**.
 It is straightforward to integrate any user-customized, external modules.
 Also, Texar is fully compatible with the native PyTorch interfaces and can take advantage of the rich PyTorch features, and resources from the vibrant open-source community.
 * Interfaces with different functionality levels.
 Users can customize a model through 1) simple **Python/YAML configuration files** of provided model templates/examples; 2) programming with **Python Library APIs** for maximal customizability.
 * Easy-to-use APIs; rich configuration options for each module, all with default values.